uq-eresearch/uqam/docs/development.rst

     ./manage.py importcategories ~/temp/Classifications\ Nov11.xlsx

+Please note, Open/Libre Office cannot be used to edit dates in .xlsx files since it uses a different format.
+Excel must be used.

 Export the Access MDB file to CSV files::

 Import the CSV files into the new museum catalogue::